Azure/azure-sdk-for-js/sdk/identity/identity/BREAKING_CHANGES.md

 ## 4.1.0

-As of `@azure/identity` 4.1.0, the number of IMDS probing retries has been increased to 5 (from 3 initially) to match the [IMDS retry guidance](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/how-to-use-vm-token#retry-guidance).
+As of `@azure/identity` 4.1.0, the number of IMDS probing retries has been increased to 5 (from 3 initially) to match the [IMDS retry guidance](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/how-to-use-vm-token#retry-guidance) in the `DefaultAzureCredential` and `ManagedIdentityCredential`.
 The users should be able to override the behavior, if required, by setting the `options.retryOptions.maxRetries` in the respective credential.

 ## 3.0.0